-- the financial statements and notes, as set out on pages 18 to 51 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards and the Corporations Regulations 2001; and - b. give a true and fair view of the consolidated entity's financial position as at 31 May 2023 and of its performance for the period ended on that date. - 2. in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - in the directors' opinion, the financial statements and notes to the financial statements are prepared in compliance with International Financial Reporting Standards as made by the International Accounting Standards Board.
+- 1. the financial statements and notes, as set out on pages 18 to 52 are in accordance with the Corporations Act 2001 and: - comply with Accounting Standards and the Corporations Regulations 2001; and a. - give a true and fair view of the consolidated entity's financial position as at 31 May 2024 and of its b. performance for the period ended on that date. - the information disclosed in the attached Consolidated Entity Disclosure Statement is true and correct. - in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - in the directors' opinion, the financial statements and notes to the financial statements are prepared in compliance with International Financial Reporting Standards as made by the International Accounting Standards Board.

-Signed in Chatteris, UK this 25 day of September 2023 in accordance with a resolution of the directors.
+Signed in Chatteris, UK this 23 day of September 2024 in accordance with a resolution of the directors.

-Stephen McQuillan Chair
+Chair